DataBranner/pytest_import_question/README.md

 ## Question about Importing Modules under Pytest

-I'm converting some tests written earlier for Unittest and am having trouble with import statements when running them with Pytest.
+I have been converting some tests written earlier for Unittest and am having trouble with import statements when running them with Pytest.

 As an example, in the older code the module `create.py` in directory `lib` might be imported as